nabaraj77/MIT653_T2-25_Group-2/Literature_Review.md

 ---

-# Paper 2:Literature Review: **The Role of Implementing Machine Learning Approaches in Enhancing the Effectiveness of Healthcare Services** By:**Abhishek Maharjan**
+# Paper 2:Literature Review: **The Role of Implementing Machine Learning Approaches in Enhancing the Effectiveness of Healthcare Services**
 ###

 **1. Introduction to Machine Learning in Healthcare**